Geta/Geta.ScheduledParameterJob/README.md

 Example includes definition class with all available parameter types.
 Use the appropriate ones that you need for your solution.
 ``
-Make sure that you refererce the correct DefinitionsClass and DefinitionsAssembly.
-It should match the class that you create with the parameters.
+Make sure that you refererce the correct DefinitionsClass and DefinitionsAssembly in your scheduled job's attribute.
+It should match the definitions class that you create to add parameters.
 ``

 ```csharp